ucloud/uai-sdk/examples/tensorflow/train/retrain/README.md

 A detailed guidance on running training image on UAI-Train is given in:https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train

 ### Use the Retrained Model
-Here in uai-sdk we have an example on how to use the retrained model for object classification: https://github.com/ucloud/uai-sdk/tree/master/examples/tensorflow/inference/retrain, where you can reuse the trained model to actually detect or classify something.
+Here in uai-sdk we have an example on how to use the retrained model for object classification: https://github.com/ucloud/uai-sdk/tree/master/examples/tensorflow/inference/retrain, where you can reuse the trained model to actually classify something.

 It is also based on, and a demonstration of, a tensorflow example of how these AI tasks can remotely and efficiently run on UAI platform.
 The original idea is from: https://www.tensorflow.org/hub/tutorials/image_retraining